openx/ODS-PHP-API-Client/README.md

 $ sudo apt-get install zip unzip
 ```

-3. Use the command "php --ini" to identify which config file does your php use.
+3. Use the command "php --ini" to identify which config file your php uses.
 Then edit it (with sudo!)
-Please make sure to adjust the
+Please make sure to adjust the following:
 ```
 max_execution_time
 max_input_time
 default_socket_timeout
 ```
-to a higher number (example 240) so that PHP won't kill the script during execution (in case of large reports).
+to a higher number (eg. 240) so that PHP won't kill the script during it's execution (in case of large reports).

 4. Install PHP Composer
 ```sh